 How long does Meth stay in your system?

-Other names or street terms for meth include speed, chalk, ice, crystal and crank.
+Other names or street terms for meth include speed, glass, clear, chalk, ice, crystal and crank.

 A red lighter, syringe and spoon filled with crystal meth lays on a black surface.
 How long does meth stay in your system?